Expert Insights from Industry Leaders

 A highlight of the programme was the line-up of guest speakers, who brought real-world insight and inspiration through hands-on sessions.

-- Attila Emam, Director of Strategy at AirAsia, encouraged students to embrace innovation, problem-solving, and visionary leadership in a rapidly changing world.
+- Attila Emam, certified trainer and HR consultant, previously Head of People Services at AirAsia, encouraged students to embrace innovation, problem-solving, and visionary leadership in a rapidly changing world.

-- Rai Yatim, Head of Culture at POS Malaysia, spoke about resilience and adaptability—qualities vital to every aspiring leader.
+- Rai Yatim, Head of Culture & Organisational Development at POS Malaysia, spoke about implementing strategic change and the importance of resilience and adaptability—qualities vital to every aspiring leader.

-- Fenti Riana, Brand Director at Boost Juice, led an engaging workshop on branding and effective communication, encouraging students to think creatively about how they present ideas and inspire others.
+- Fenti Riana, an experienced global brand and marketing executive, led an engaging workshop on branding and effective communication, encouraging students to think creatively about how they present ideas and inspire others.

 Building Confidence Through Challenge